The Romance of the Demigods {Excerpt}

 Cora turned away and disappeared into the flow of people.
 All in an instant, Kesh envisioned him returning to the Sweetmoon, perhaps drowning his guilt for a night or two in spirits.
 But he would get over it.
 He would get over killing her, one day.
 And she would be dead.

 The paladin superior had said something more.
 Something directed at her.
-Maybe he'd asked her somethingshe didn't know.
-For a long moment, no words were spoken.
+Maybe he'd asked her something

 Slowly, Kesh cobbled together the words to represent herself.
 "There's been a mistake."
 It came out softer than she'd intended.
 Meek.
 Something in her torso recoiled, revolted.